 The Director may require the placement or installation of monitoring or sampling equipment as the Director deems necessary.
-The property or facility's sampling and monitoring equipment shall be maintained at all times in a safe and proper operating condition at the operator's, owner's, lessee's, or tenant's expense.
+The property or facility's sampling and monitoring equipment shall be maintained at all times in a safe and proper operating condition at the operator, owner, lessee, or tenant expense.
 All devices used to measure stormwater flow and quality shall be calibrated by the operator, owner, lessee, or tenant to ensure their accuracy and evidence thereof shall be provided to the Director upon request.